Azure/azure-rest-api-specs/specification/cpim/resource-manager/readme.md

 > see https://aka.ms/autorest

-This is the AutoRest configuration file for cpim.
+This is the AutoRest configuration file for azureadb2c.

 ## Getting Started